What to do if your life insurance company denies a claim

 Contact the insurer

-Insurers spell out their reasons for denying claims in their initial denial letter.
-However, in the event the reasons lack clarity– or insufficient supporting details– the appropriate course of action includes a request for more information around the specific objections to payment of the death benefit.
+Insurers generally spell out their reasons for denying claims in their initial denial letter.
+However, in the event the reasons lack clarity – or insufficient supporting details – you may want to request more information around the specific objections to payment of the death benefit.

-In cases involving employer group life insurance and other similar policies, only a 60-day window exists to appeal the denial.
+In cases involving employer group life insurance or other similar policies, you will need to move quickly if you want to contest.
+Typically, you only have a 60-day window to appeal the denial.

 Contest the rejection